Skip to main content

 Common examples include:

-• Fork tokens — when a blockchain forks and you receive new tokens automatically (e.g. Bitcoin Cash from Bitcoin).
-HMRC has specific guidance for hard forks under CRYPTO21200
+• Fork tokens: when a blockchain forks and you receive new tokens automatically (e.g. Bitcoin Cash from Bitcoin).
+HMRC has separate hard-fork guidance under CRYPTO22300

 ClassificationIncome tax on receiptCost basisCGT on disposal

-Income (correct for claims)Yes — at FMVFMV on receipt dateGain = proceeds − FMV
+Income facts confirmedYes, at FMVFMV on receipt dateGain = proceeds − FMV

 Scenario: UNI airdrop claim